deliveroo/deliveroo.engineering/_guidelines/git.md

 ticket ID'd `AB-123` and titled "Install the Mr Fusion",

 - The branch should be named `AB-123/install-the-mr-fusion`.
-The case of the ticket ID and the slah are important.
+The case of the ticket ID and the slash are important.
 - All commits pertaining to the ticket should include the ticket ID in the commit message.
-The prefered format is `AB-123: Install the Mr Fusion`.
+The preferred format is `AB-123: Install the Mr Fusion`.
 - The pull request title should include the ticket ID.
-The prefered format is as for commit messages.
+The preferred format is as for commit messages.

 _Rationale_: having a consistent convention enables integrations.
 For instance,